Nantonos/ondesModulaire/README.md

 The [actual current state](http://www.modulargrid.net/e/racks/view/61770) is also available and is updated as modules are purchased, built, or designed and built, respectively.

-A [discussion thread on Muffs forum](http://www.muffwiggler.com/forum/viewtopic.php?p=1261346) is the main place where this and related projects are discussed
+A [discussion thread on Modwiggler forum](http://www.muffwiggler.com/forum/viewtopic.php?p=1261346) is the main place where this and related projects are discussed